fluxnetart/fluxnetart.github.io/_posts/2024-09-02-Data-Sonification.md

   <figcaption> Catskills Songline (2016) by Sara Bouchard (<a href = "https://www.sarabouchard.com/works/catskills-songline">Listen</a>)</figcaption>
 </figure>

 A key takeaway from the workshop was highlighting the importance of tailoring sonification approaches for different audiences.
 Sonification will take a very different form when used within a scientist's lab versus when public-facing.
 Balancing data fidelity with musicality highlights that sonification is not just a tool for analysis, but a compelling medium for storytelling and engagement.

-Ultimately, Sara emphasized that sound creates an intimate, memorable connection to data and the landscape.
+Thank you Sara for sharing how sound creates an intimate, memorable connection to data and the landscape.